adevinta/zoe/docs/advanced/secrets/envvars.md

 When zoe encounters `secret:SECRET_NAME` in the configuration, this provider searches for an environment variable named `SECRET_NAME`.

-The environment variable name to look for by the provider can be altered using the `append` or `prepend` config properties :
+The name of the environment variable to look for can be altered using the `append` or `prepend` config properties :

 ```yaml
 secrets: